China

 The government has signalled its continuing intent to accelerate the transition towards a low-carbon fleet, with sector action critical to meeting economy-wide targets of a 30% share of electricity in final energy consumption in 2025 and peak oil consumption during the 15th FYP period (2026 to 2030) (Government of China, 2021; NDRC and NEA, 2022).

 China’s uptake of new energy vehicles (NEVs), including battery electric vehicles (BEVs), plug-in hybrid vehicles (PHEVs), and fuel cell electric vehicles (FCEVs), started in the 1990s.
 The growth in NEV sales has been rapidly increasing due to subsidies dating back to 2009 and, more recently, investment boosts from pandemic recovery packages and strong national policy signals.
-In only the first five months of 2023, the production and domestic sales of NEVs grew by 45% and 47%, respectively (NDRC, 2023).
+In 2023, China's NEV production and sales grew by 35.8% and 37.9% year-on-year (Xinhua News Agency, 2024).

 However, the government has been aiming to decouple the growth of NEVs with direct financial incentives due to accelerating market forces and the growing government costs of the subsidies.
 NEV subsidies for producers ended in 2022, although tax exemptions for consumers will continue until the end of 2027 (Xinhuanet, 2023).
 Research suggests the market is reaching maturity, with BEVs achieving price parity with conventional cars soon, even without accounting for fuel savings (Lutsey et al., 2021).